-An imbalance of the various kinds of bacteria found in the vagina can cause discomfort and odor as well.
-This imbalance is known as bacterial vaginosis.
-If you have this problem, your physician will prescribe an antibiotic, which selectively affects only the anaerobic bacteria (bacteria that live without oxygen) and leaves the healthy bacteria intact.
+Bacterial vaginosis, an imbalance of the various kinds of bacteria found in the vagina, can cause discomfort and odor as well.
+If you have this problem, your doctor will prescribe an antibiotic, which selectively affects only the anaerobic bacteria (bacteria that live without oxygen) and leaves the healthy bacteria intact.

 Yeast vaginitis is what most people refer to as a yeast infection, but really occurs because of a bacterial imbalance that allows the yeast to flourish.
 Your doctor will prescribe one of several medications to treat the abundance of yeast and put the natural balance back in place.

 Foreign objects like a tampon, condom or toilet paper can sometimes get stuck in your vagina and cause odor or discharge.
 To remove it on your own, relax your pelvic muscles and try to gently grasp the object.
 If you don’t have luck removing it on your own, don’t panic.
 A healthcare provider will be able to remove it for you.